skypjack/entt/README.md

 // no service currently set
 auto empty = entt::ServiceLocator<AudioInterface>::empty();

-// gets a shared pointer to the service ... std::shared_ptr<AudioInterface> ptr = entt::ServiceLocator<AudioInterface>::get();
+// gets a (possibly empty) shared pointer to the service ... std::shared_ptr<AudioInterface> ptr = entt::ServiceLocator<AudioInterface>::get();

 // ... or a reference, but it's undefined behaviour if the service isn't set yet